Today’s fleets rely on data to maintain safe and efficient fleet operations—but that data is valuable to more than just fleet owners.

 If it seems that hardly a day goes by without news of yet another data breach at yet another company, you’re not imagining things.
-According to data security firm Varonis, there were 5,250 confirmed breaches in 2021—an average of about 14 a day.
+In fact, there were 4,145 publicly disclosed data breaches globally in 2022 alone, and according to IBM, the global average cost of a data breach hit a record high in the same year.
 Given the damage such breaches can do to a company and the costs they can extract, it begs the question: What is your fleet management company (FMC) doing with your data?
-If you’re not sure, begin by asking these seven questions.
+If you’re not sure, begin by asking these nine questions.

-“Surprisingly, many companies don’t encrypt or, if they do, aren’t adhering to the newest standards and the latest best practices,” said Brian Bathe, VP, Information Technology Services at Mike Albert Fleet Solutions.
+“Surprisingly, many companies don’t encrypt—or if they do, aren’t adhering to the newest standards and the latest best practices,” says Bathe.
 “Encryption is essential for commercial fleet data systems, and the encryption method should meet the standards set by the National Institute of Standards and Technology.”

-Bathe said that software and system updates often include security patches and improvements that, if not made, can leave fleet tracking and fleet reporting data vulnerable.
-“Remember that while some of your data may not seem particularly sensitive,” said Bathe, “hackers can use it as a steppingstone to more sensitive and lucrative data.”
-Bathe suggested that every FMC should implement every update as quickly as possible.
+Bathe notes that software and system updates often include security patches and improvements that, if not made, can leave fleet tracking and fleet reporting data vulnerable.
+“Remember that while some of your data may not seem particularly sensitive,” he says, “hackers can use it as a stepping stone to more sensitive and lucrative data.”
+He suggests that every FMC should implement every update as quickly as possible.

 Bathe likes to remind everyone that data security isn’t just a matter of ones and zeroes.
 There’s the physical aspect of data security, too.
 For instance, does your FMC situate its servers in a temperature-monitored room behind locked doors with limited access?
 Is there a video surveillance system in place?
 Are there plans in place should fire, flooding, or some other disaster strike?

-With so much data in the cloud these days, Bathe said that fleet owners should ensure that their data resides with reputable vendors, such as Salesforce or Amazon, with their own highly robust security measures and disaster plans.
+In addition, with so much data in the cloud these days, Bathe says that fleet owners should ensure that their data resides with reputable vendors, such as Salesforce or Amazon, with their own highly robust security measures and disaster plans.

-No matter how diligent an FMC may be about their data security, there’s always something to be gained from an outside perspective, Bathe said.
-“At Mike Albert, we rely on one of the ‘Big 4’ accounting firms to perform an annual IT audit,” he said.
+No matter how diligent an FMC may be about their data security, there’s always something to be gained from an outside perspective, according to Bathe.
+“At Mike Albert, we rely on one of the ‘Big 4’ accounting firms to perform an annual IT audit,” he says.
 “It’s easy for everyone to get so close to their work that they can unintentionally miss something.
 Outside auditors keep us on our toes.”

-Posing these seven questions to your FMC will help qualify them and give you peace of mind that your data is in good—and secure—hands.
+Posing these nine questions to your FMC will help qualify them and give you peace of mind that your data is in good—and secure—hands.

 Did you enjoy this class?